thibault-charlottin/ACC-platoon-fuel-consumption/README.md

 ## Installation

 ### From sources
-The environment of the repository is managed with `conda` which allows to track all packages installed.
+Clone the repository into your hard drive.
+The environment is managed with `conda` which allows tracking all packages installed.
 `conda` must be installed using the terminal or upgraded as explained [here](https://docs.conda.io/en/latest/miniconda.html).

 To create a new environment, connect to the local working directory and run the following command: